Table of Contents

 Identify Your Learning Style

 Everyone has a different learning style.
-Some people learn better by reading, while others learn better by listening or doing.
-Find out your learning style so that you can create a study plan that works best for you.
+Some people learn best by reading, others by listening or doing.
+Find out your learning style so that you can create a suitable study plan.

 Here are a few learning styles that you can give a try:

-If you are having trouble understanding a topic, it can be best to learn it by writing it down.
-They say writing something down is equal to reading something 100 times.
-So, why not take this approach when you are faced with complex concepts?
+You can learn by writing if you are having trouble understanding a topic.
+They say, “Writing something down is equal to reading something 100 times.”
+Why not take this approach when you are faced with complex concepts?

-How to Apply This Study Style: This style incorporates actively taking notes and summarizing concepts in your own words.
-In short, make your personal written study materials.
+How to Apply: Writing incorporates actively taking notes and summarizing concepts using your words.
+In short, draft your personal study materials.

-• You can start off by picking a topic and writing down the key points as you see fit.
+• Pick a topic and write down the key points as you see fit.

-• Using bullet points & headings can make the process easier & simpler to understand afterward.
+• Use bullet points & headings to make the process easier & simpler to understand.

-• If you are trying to memorize a section, you might write it down a couple of times to engrave the topics in your memory.
+• Write it down a couple of times to engrave the topics in your memory if you are trying to memorize a section.

-• Some students opt to write everything that they are reading.
-But I personally think that it isn’t an optimal way of learning as you will be doing extra work.
-That said, if you are comfortable writing everything down, you shouldn’t change that.
+Some students opt to write everything that they are reading.
+However, I personally think that it isn’t an optimal way of learning as you will be doing extra work.
+That said, you don’t have to change if you are comfortable writing everything down.

 Suppose you’re studying a complex history lesson.
-You’d read your textbook or lecture notes, and then you’d jot down key points, create detailed outlines, and rewrite critical information in a way that makes sense to you.
+After reading your textbook or lecture notes, you’d jot down key points, create detailed outlines, and rewrite relevant information to make them more comprehensible.

-This is especially helpful when you are facing topics with a foreign language or difficult wording.
+This is particularly useful when you are taking subjects involving foreign language or complex phrasing.

-How to Apply this Study Style: This style requires you to grasp information more effectively through auditory input.
-Utilize audio resources like audiobooks, podcasts, or recorded lectures.
+How to Apply: Listening requires you to grasp information more effectively through auditory input.
+Utilize audio resources including audiobooks, podcasts, or recorded lectures.

-• First, gather the resources you need for your study.
-This means finding audiobooks, podcasts, or related content.
+• Gather the resources you need for your study, including audiobooks, podcasts, or related content.

 • Remove any auditory distractions; you must hear the words clearly.
-Therefore, any background noise is prohibited during your listening sessions.
+Therefore, avoid any background noise during your listening sessions.

 • Take notes if necessary.